microsoft/api-extractor.com-website/pages/commands/api-extractor_run.md

                         local build, e.g. on a developer's machine.
 This disables certain validation that would normally be performed for a ship/production build.
-For example, the *.api.md review file is automatically copied in a local build.
+For example, the *.api.md report file is automatically copied in a local build.
   -v, --verbose         Show additional diagnostic messages in the output.
   --typescript-compiler-folder PATH